Get

 If there’s one dog that perfectly embodies what a cuddly dog should look like, it’s the Shiba Inu.
 But did you know that just because a dog looks cuddly, it doesn’t mean that it is cuddly?
 Surely that’s not the case with Shiba Inus, right?

 That’s what we aim to uncover here today.
-As a general answer, Shiba Inus are not the most cuddly dogs around.
+Generally speaking, Shiba Inus are very loving and affectionate with their family.
+This does not always translate into being the most cuddly dogs around, but they do like being cuddled.
 So, join us as we set out to unveil the cuddle mystery surrounding Shiba Inus.
 Just thinking about their adorable cheeks and irresistible faces makes us want to squeeze them, so let’s explore their snuggle potential.

 Can You Cuddle With Shiba Inu?

-It’s true—Shiba Inus are not so open to free cuddles.
+Each dog is unique and individual differences exist, however, in general, Shiba Inus might not be so open to free cuddles.
 This revered breed often maintains a level of distance from unfamiliar faces.
 Winning a Shiba’s trust and approval is a process that requires time and patience.

 The good news is that the reward, in the end, is worth the effort.
 If you can win over your Shiba—which most owners eventually do—you’ll gain access to a world of fluffy cuddles that most dog owners only dream about.